-The projects feature may have been disabled on your site, in which case you do not see the project bar at the bottom of the user interface and you cannot use the feature.
+Note: The projects feature may be disabled on your site, in which case you do not see the project bar at the bottom of the user interface and you cannot use the feature.

 - The projects feature is enabled or disabled for the entire site and affects all users.